PhantomAppDevelopment/firebase-as3/storage/README.md

 ## Public Reading and Writing

-The following rules allows any user to upload, delete and mofify files from your entire bucket.
+The following rules allows any user to upload, delete and modify files from your entire bucket.
 Use this only while developing and testing.

 ```
 service firebase.storage {